alucardness/php-all/README.md

 _An abstract class in PHP is a class that cannot be instantiated, and must be extended by another class.
 Abstract classes are used to provide a base level of functionality that can be shared among multiple classes.
 They may contain abstract methods, which are methods without any implementation, and must be implemented by the extending class._

+### Interfaces and Polymorphism

+Abstraction classes and interfaces are both used to define abstractions in PHP.
+An abstraction class is a class that contains abstract methods, which must be implemented by any class that extends it.
+An interface is a contract between two objects, specifying that certain methods must be implemented by the implementing object.

+_Polymorphism in PHP is the ability of an object to take on different forms depending on the context.
+This allows for code reuse and flexibility when dealing with different types of objects.
+For example, a function may accept an object as an argument and then call different methods depending on the type of object passed in._